2017-18 Annual Report (text version)

 |Anne Parkin has more than 25 years’ of international management and board level experience across Asia-Pacific banking and financial services.

-Ms Parkin has held diverse leadership roles in domestic and global broking and banking, superannuation administration, retail management and education in both the public and private sectors.
-At an executive level, Anne has experience operating in highly regulated businesses including banking with Credit Suisse, UBS, and in Australian superannuation.
+Ms Parkin has held diverse leadership roles in domestic and global broking and banking, superannuation administration, retail management and education, in both the public and private sectors.
+At an executive level, Ms Parkin has experience operating in highly regulated businesses including banking with Credit Suisse, UBS, and in

 Ms Parkin is Chairman of Eco Fuels Innovations and previously, was a Non-Executive Director of both Credit Suisse Securities in Malaysia and the Philippines.
 As an Executive Director, she was a member of the Hong Kong Control Committee responsible for oversight of operational risk for Credit Suisse Hong Kong and its affiliates, while as Operations Executive, she was accountable for operational matters with local regulators including the Hong Kong Monetary Authority and Hong Kong Securities & Futures Commission.